The ultimate MUNICH oktoberfest 2025 guide

 The music at Oktoberfest is perfect for singalongs and dancing with your new friends in the beer halls – and for doing it on the benches and tables.

 There are two parades at Oktoberfest that you might be fortunate enough to witness.
 The most important is the Traditional Costume and Rifleman’s Parade – or Trachten und Schützenzug.
-This parade takes place on the first Sunday of Oktoberfest – September 22nd in 2024 – and features 1000s of people from Bavaria, Germany, Austria and across the Alps showcasing their traditional costumes, dances and culture.
-Expect to see dirndls and lederhosen, horse drawn carts, brass bands and traditional folk songs, and livestock.
+This parade takes place on the first Sunday of Oktoberfest (September 21st, 2025), and features 1000s of people from Bavaria, Germany, Austria, and across the Alps showcasing their traditional costumes, dances, and culture.
+Expect to see dirndls and lederhosen, horse-drawn carts, brass bands and traditional folk songs, and livestock.
+Historically, a horse race was also a traditional part of Oktoberfest parades, especially during special celebrations, adding to the festive atmosphere.

-Then there’s the opening day parade, which is the day before on the first Saturday of the event on September 21st in 2024.
-This is the lead up to the mayor tapping the first keg, and includes them, as well as representatives from the beer brands and the beer hall owners.
-The parade features the horse drawn carts loaded with beer barrels, as well as bands, costumes and crowds anticipating the festival being opened and the first beers consumed.
+Then there’s the opening day parade, which is the day before on the first Saturday of the event.
+This is the lead-up to the mayor tapping the first keg and includes representatives from the beer brands and beer hall owners.
+The parade features the horse drawn carts loaded with beer barrels, as well as bands, costumes, and crowds anticipating the festival being opened and the first beers consumed.
+The minister president of Bavaria also participates in the festivities, often receiving the first litre of beer and taking part in the ceremonial aspects of the parade.

 WHAT TO EAT AT OKTOBERFEST?